Skip to content

 🎯 Key Takeaways

-• The three metaclass hooks fire in order: __prepare__ (returns the namespace dict) → class body executes → __new__ (builds the class) → __init__ (configures it).
-Only __new__ can replace the class; __init__ gets what __new__ already built.
+• The four hooks fire in strict order: __prepare__ returns the namespace dict, the class body executes into it, __new__ builds and returns the class object, __init__ configures the already-built class.
+Only __new__ can replace or fundamentally alter the class — __init__ cannot.

 ⚠ Common Mistakes to Avoid